spripon/ECG-Digitiser/README.md

 # Python code for the George B. Moody PhysioNet Challenge 2024

-This is the code version used for the challenge.
+This is the code version used for the Challenge.
 See the branch `cleanup` for a cleaned-up version.

 ## What's in this repository?